ApiGen/ApiGen/README.md

 ## Themes

-To enable a custom theme just provide `themeDirectory` configuration option in your `apigen.yml`:
+To enable a custom theme just provide `theme_directory` configuration option in your `apigen.yml`:

 ```yaml
 parameters: